-- completeness of a refractometer in accordance with the requirements of an instruction manual; - absence of defects preventing from readability of inscriptions, markings and digital scale reading of a refractometer; - absence of mechanical failures of an enclosure, digital display and connecting cables; - absence of chips, scratches and contaminations on visible optical parts of a refractometer; - presence of a manufacturer's name or trade mark, a type and a serial number.

-7.2.2.
-Refractometers not meeting the above requirements are not subject to further verification.
+- completeness of a refractometer in accordance with the requirements of an instruction manual; - absence of defects preventing from readability of inscriptions, markings and digital scale reading of a refractometer; - absence of mechanical failures of an enclosure, digital display and connecting cables; - absence of chips, scratches and contaminations on visible optical parts of a refractometer; - presence of a manufacturer's name or trade mark, a type and a serial number. - 7.2.2.
+Refractometers not meeting the above requirements are not subject to further verification. - 7.3.
+Testing. - 7.3.1.
+During testing the operation of a refractometer shall be checked in accordance with the operation manual using standard means of verification having verification (calibration) certificates. - 7.3.2.
+The following points shall be ascertained during testing: - correspondence of the measurement range of a refractometer to the one specified in the operation manual.
+(It is checked by a single measurement of the refractive index of the initial point of the working range, e.g., n_D^{20} , and the end point of the working range using the verification means indicated in clause 7.4.)

-7.3.
-Testing.

-7.3.1.
-During testing the operation of a refractometer shall be checked in accordance with the operation manual using standard means of verification having certificates or verification reports.

-7.3.2.
-The following points shall be ascertained during testing:

-- correspondence of the working range of a refractometer to the one specified in the operation manual.
-(It is checked by a single measurement of the refractive index of the initial point of the working range, e.g., n_D^{20} near 1.3 and the end point of the working range, e.g., n_D^{20} near 1.7 using the verification means indicated in clause 7.4.)
+Note:

-Note: The refractometer working range claimed for verification may depend on measurement problems and may be lower than the underlying construction capabilities, verification being performed in the claimed working range.
+- 1. The refractometer working range claimed for verification may depend on measurement problems and may be lower than the underlying construction capabilities, verification being performed in the claimed working range. - 2.
+Distilled water and/or sucrose solutions should be used to establish the correspondence of the working range to the one specified in the operation manual for refractometers with the mass concentration measuring scale, %{mas} (Brix) (see Reference Appendices 4, 5 and 7).

-- coincidence of the refractive index of distilled water (n_D^{20} = 1,33299) with the initial value of the sucrose mass fraction scale (0,00 %{mass});

-- work of the refractometer software and correctness of the displayed information;

-- operation of a device for measurement and stabilization of the measuring prism temperature (readings shall correspond to (20+0,1)°C).
+- coincidence of the refractive index of distilled water (n_D^{20} = 1,33299) with the initial value of the sucrose mass fraction scale (0,00 %{mass}) (for refractometers with both scales, the refractive index scale having the beginning of measurement range of about 1,3); - work of the refractometer software and correctness of the displayed information; - operation of a device for measurement and stabilization of the measuring prism temperature (readings shall correspond to (20±0,1)°C). - 7.4.

-7.4.
 Means and methods of verification.